Available in Classic and VPC

 Q. Can I grant sub account permissions for SourceCommit?

-- NCP_SOURCECOMMIT_MANAGER: can use all functions in SourceCommit
+- NCP_SOURCECOMMIT_MANAGER: Permission to use all features in SourceCommit

-- For more information on sub accounts, see Sub Account user guide.
+- For more information about sub accounts, see Sub Account user guide.